Importing Flowers & Plants from Canada

 Importing from Canada

-Imports from Canada mainly consist of high-tech products, medical equipment, raw materials, food items (salmon, maple syrup, lobster), and industrial components.
-Air freight is ideal for perishables, samples, and urgent parts.
+Imports from Canada primarily consist of high-tech products, medical equipment, raw materials, foodstuffs (salmon, maple syrup, lobster), and industrial components.
+Air freight is especially suited for perishables, samples, and urgent parts.

 Air Freight vs. Sea Freight

 Sea freight from Halifax, Montreal, or Vancouver to Rotterdam takes 8–16 days.
-Air freight via Schiphol is usually clearance-ready within 1 business day — essential for fresh products and high-value shipments.
+Air freight via Schiphol is usually ready for clearance within 1 business day — essential for perishables and high-value shipments.

 Customs for Imports from Canada

-Under CETA, Canadian goods enjoy preferential import duties or zero tariffs, provided a proper Statement of Origin is submitted.
-Fresh products are subject to EU phytosanitary and veterinary inspections at Schiphol via the Netherlands Food and Consumer Product Safety Authority (NVWA).
-Aircargo.nl manages full customs clearance including NVWA coordination.
+Under CETA, Canadian products benefit from preferential or zero-duty import, provided a correct Statement of Origin is supplied.
+Perishable products undergo EU phytosanitary and veterinary inspections at Schiphol through NVWA.
+Aircargo.nl handles full customs clearance including NVWA coordination.

 - Aerospace components